 3. Focus on Original AI Content

-Use AI to write from scratch based on unique prompts.
-Don’t scrape or republish.
-Don’t use the same prompt template for every article.
-Vary your approach.
+- Use AI to write from scratch based on unique prompts.

 4. Implement Strong E-E-A-T Signals